CCrocilla/horizon-shop/README.md

 #### Thanks to Kasia Bogucka and Narender Singh for suggesting the use of github wiki site to create the Markdown file.
 They have also provided the link for the Sample Readme of Code Institute.
 - [Sample Readme File - Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME)
 - [Markdown - Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+#### Thanks to the Guide prepared by the Code Institute Team is was very simple to migrate the Database from PostgreSQL to ElephantSQL.

 #### All the Images as well as the Video included in the Home Page have been taken from [Pexels.com](https://www.pexels.com/)